ayrat555/fang/README.md

 As you can see from the example above, the trait implementation has `#[typetag::serde]` attribute which is used to deserialize the task.

-The second parameter of the `run` function is a struct that implements fang::Queueable (fang::Queue for example), You can re-use it to manipulate the task queue, for example, to add a new job during the current job's execution.
+The second parameter of the `run` function is a struct that implements fang::Queueable, You can re-use it to manipulate the task queue, for example, to add a new job during the current job's execution.
 If you don't need it, just ignore it.

 #### Asynk feature
 Every task should implement `fang::AsyncRunnable` trait which is used by `fang` to execute it.

-Also be careful not to call with the same name two implementations of the AsyncRunnable trait, because it will cause a failure in the typetag crate.
+Be careful not to call two implementations of the AsyncRunnable trait with the same name, because it will cause a failure in the typetag crate.
 ```rust
 use fang::AsyncRunnable;
 use fang::asynk::async_queue::AsyncQueueable;